Is there a change in cat Behavior after spaying?

 Spaying and neutering, however, significantly alter the hormonal landscape of cats.
 In females, spaying eliminates heat cycles and reduces territorial aggression, while neutering males decreases aggressive behaviors and the desire to roam in search of mates.
 These surgeries generally lead to a more harmonious household, as the absence of hormonal influences reduces the likelihood of fights and spraying.

 3. Reduced Roaming: Neutered male cats are less likely to engage in roaming behavior, which is often driven by the urge to find a mate.
 This decreased desire to explore beyond the home’s boundaries can reduce the risk of accidents, injuries, and exposure to various dangers outdoors.
+As always, our clinic does not recommend you let your cat roam the neighborhood.
+In fact, your cat should not be loose outside unattended at all.

 4. Decreased Marking: Both spayed and neutered cats are less inclined to mark their territory with urine spraying.
 This is a significant relief for cat owners, as the pungent odor of sprayed urine is not only unpleasant but challenging to eliminate.
+However, our cat behaviorist team can help if you’re having this problem.

 5. Less Vocalization: Unaltered cats can be quite vocal, especially during the breeding season.
 Spayed and neutered cats tend to be quieter, which can be a welcome change for those who prefer a more peaceful home environment.